BillJr99/Ursinus-CS475/_pages/Activities/activity-application.md

         - "What are some HTTP client headers and what do they do?"
         - "How do you upload a file via HTTP?"
         - "Since socket I/O is typically a blocking call, how can you know how much data to read from the socket so that you don't block forever waiting for data that never arrives?"
+        - "How do you know when you are finished sending or receiving headers?
+How do you parse each header?
+How do you know when HTTP (or web page) data begins and ends?"
     - model: |
         <script type="syntaxhighlighter" class="brush: java"><![CDATA[
         S: 220 smtp.example.com ESMTP Postfix